AnnabelleGillet/MuLOT/README.md

 val tucker = HOOI(tensor, ranks)
     .withMaxIterations(50) // the maximum number of iterations (default 25)
-    .withMinFrobenius(10E-6) // The Frobenius threshold used to stop the iterations (default 10E-5) .withInitializer(Initializers.hosvd) // The method used to initialize the factor matrices (default hosvd)
+    .withMinFrobenius(10E-6) // The Frobenius threshold used to stop the iterations (default 10E-5) .withInitializer(HOOI.Initializers.hosvd) // The method used to initialize the factor matrices (default hosvd)
 ```

 Once the decomposition is set, it is run with: